ava-labs/avalanche-starter-kit/src/8-erc20-to-erc20-token-bridge/_INSTRUCTIONS.md

 Amount to send (TOKEN units): 100
 ```

-## Check Balances

-To confirm the token was bridged from C-Chain to a Subnet, we will check the recipient's balance of wrapped tokens on the Subnet with the [`cast call`](https://book.getfoundry.sh/reference/cast/cast-call?highlight=cast%20call#cast-call) foundry command:

 ## Get New Balances

 Before transfering some funds Cross-Chain, check the current balances of both the ERC20 Home token and the Remote one.